Bone, Joint and Muscle Conditions

 Tarsal coalition is a type of flatfoot.
-It occurs when two or more of the tarsal bones, found in the middle and back of the foot, join together.
+It occurs when 2 or more of the tarsal bones, found in the middle and back of the foot, join together.
 These bones are usually separate.

 Tarsal Coalition at Seattle Children’s